claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 **Components:**
 - **VPN Connection** - secure connection between VPC and on-premises equipment
 - **VPN tunnel** - encrypted connection for your data
-- **Customer gateway (CGW)**-provides information to AWS about your customer gateway device
-- **Customer gateway device** - A physical device or software application on your side of the Site-to-Site VPN connection.
+- **Customer gateway (CGW)** - A physical device or software application on your side of the Site-to-Site VPN connection.
-- **Target gateway** - A generic term for the VPN endpoint on the Amazon side of the Site-to-Site VPN connection.
+- **Target gateway** - A generic term for the VPN endpoint on the VPC side of the Site-to-Site VPN connection.
 - **Transit gateway or Virtual private Gateway**
-	- **Virtual private gateway (VGW)** -VPN endpoint on the Amazon side of your Site-to-Site VPN connection that can be attached to a single VPC
+	- **Virtual private gateway (VGW)** - VPN endpoint on the Amazon side of your Site-to-Site VPN connection that can be attached to a single VPC
 	- **Transit gateway** - A transit hub that can be used to interconnect multiple VPCS and on-premises networks.

 **Features:**